Child Custody Lawyer

 Without an attorney, the best interests of your child may be in jeopardy.
 Reach out today to make certain that your rights–and your child's future–are protected while going through a divorce or informal separation.

-The Family Law Firm of Donna J. Smiedt in Arlington and Southlake, TX, can help you reach a custody solution that serves your child's best interests.
+Harris Cook Law - Family Law Division in Arlington and Southlake, TX, can help you reach a custody solution that serves your child's best interests.

 Schedule a legal consultation by contacting us online or by calling our office at: